eic/drich-dev/README.md

   - build scripts, in recommended order:
   ```
   ./build_eicd.sh
-  ./build_irt.sh  # TODO: we need to update this for ECCE, you can ignore it for now...
+  ./build_irt.sh  # TODO: we need to update this for EPIC, you can ignore it for now...
   ./build_ip6.sh
   ./build_epic.sh
   ./build_juggler.sh # TODO: we need to also update this